argoproj/argo-workflows/docs/running-locally.md

 You have two options:

-1. If you're using VSCode, you use the Dev-Container.
+1. If you're using VSCode, you use the [Dev-Container](/argo-workflows/running-locally/#development-container).
 This takes about 7 minutes.
-Pre-commit checks take about 4 minutes to run.
-1. Install the requirements on your computer manually.
+1. Install the [requirements](/argo-workflows/running-locally/#requirements) on your computer manually.
 This takes about 1 hour.
-Pre-commit checks take about 3 minutes to run.

 ## Git Clone